 What Plants Contain Urushiol Oil?

-The most common contact plants that contain urushiol are poison sumac, poison ivy and poison oak.
+The most common contact plants that contain urushiol are poison sumac, poison ivy, and poison oak.
 Most of us are familiar with one or all of these pest plants.
 There are, however, some surprises regarding what plants contain urushiol oil.
+For example, pistachios contain the toxin but do not seem to cause a rash.
+Cashews can occasionally have topical effects on sensitive individuals.
+Most surprisingly, the mango also contains urushiol.

 Reactions of Urushiol Contact